NileshGule/techtalks-azure-container-apps-demo/docs/create-rabbitmq-cluster.md

 sudo rabbitmqctl change_password user tCUN6UizuwTZ

+sudo rabbitmqctl add_user test test sudo rabbitmqctl set_user_tags test administrator sudo rabbitmqctl set_permissions -p / test ".*" ".*" ".*"

 ```

 You can replace the placeholder `tCUN6UizuwTZ` with the password you want to use.
 If you decide to change the password, make a note of it as we will need it later to configure the Dapr pubsub component as well as the KEDA autoscaler.

+For recent versions of RabbitMQ guest user is not allowed.
+Need to use the test user with specific permissions when connecting from remote machine.
+This is applicable when creating the queue using Management UI.
+Update the cedentials accordingly.